CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-6.md

 ## Success Criteria
 - Copilot successfully published from Copilot Studio
 - Copilot deployed and accessible in Microsoft Teams
-- All 3 topics tested successfully in Teams
+- All 3 topics tested successfully in Teams (CredentialResetSupport, VPNConnectivitySupport, HardwareSupportAssistant)
-- Tickets created through Teams appear in Freshdesk
+- Tickets created through Teams appear in Freshdesk with correct subject lines and descriptions
-- Confirmation messages are displayed to users in Teams
+- Confirmation messages are displayed to users in Teams after ticket creation
-- Knowledge base queries work correctly in Teams
+- Knowledge base queries return responses from IT_Support_QA.pdf
-- Copilot availability configured appropriately
+- Copilot availability configured appropriately for organization
-- Share link created and distributed
+- Share link created and distributed to team
 - Analytics reviewed for usage insights
-- Complete solution working end-to-end
+- Complete end-to-end solution working from Teams to Freshdesk

 ## Additional Resources
 - [Publish your copilot](https://learn.microsoft.com/microsoft-copilot-studio/publication-fundamentals-publish-channels)